azlibdar/react-customs/README.md

 - [useWindowSize](docs/useWindowSize.md) Track the dimensions of the browser window in real-time.
 - [useQueue](docs/useQueue.md) Managing a queue data structure with a maximum size limit.
 - [useStack](docs/useStack.md) Managing a stack data structure with a maximum size limit.
+- [useTabAwayCount](docs/useTabAwayCount.md) Tracks the number of times a user navigates away from a tab.

 <br>